 There is too much emphasis placed on due dates.
 The due date is actually just an estimation of when your baby will be born.
-The average length of pregnancy for first time pregnancies is slightly more than 41 weeks long.
+The average length of pregnancy for first time pregnancies is slightly more than 41 weeks long

 Sperm can stay alive for many days, so it is possible that you conceived several days after you had intercourse.
 Once you ovulate, there are only about 24 hours to conceive.

 Remember that due dates are determined by a 28 day cycle.
 If you ovulated later than what would occur with a 28 day cycle, your due date will be changed if an ultrasound shows a younger baby.
 Be wary of changing due dates based on weight or size of the baby late in pregnancy.

-There is a time and place for inductions, but most are not done for true medical reasons and can be harmful if the baby is not ready to be born.
+There is a time and place for inductions, but some are not done for true medical reasons and can be harmful if the baby is not ready to be born.
 In fact, 50% of inductions on first time mothers end with cesarean for the simple reason that if the cervix isn’t ready dilate, it’s not going to open up and allow birth.

 Dr. Bradley in Husband Coached Childbirth gives the example of an apple tree.
 Just like the majority of apples are ripe and ready to picked at a certain time, most babies are ready about 40 weeks gestation and are ready to be born.
 Some apples fall off the tree earlier than others and are perfect for eating, and a few babies are perfectly healthy a little early too.
 But some apples cling to the tree when all others are gone.
 If picked before ready, the apple will not be ripe and ready to eat.
 Some apples need longer time on the tree.
 Likewise, some babies need more time in the womb than others.
 Be very careful with inductions.
 You might force your baby to be born before he’s ready for life outside the womb.